wp-plugins/post-specific-comments-widget/readme.txt

 Allows you to list comments in default manner (by Author and Post Title) or by Author and a variable-character excerpt and ellipsis (or other chosen trailing characters).

 Thanks for downloading.
 I hope this can help you.
 If this really helped you, and especially if you can profit from it, consider sending a dollar or two my way!
+Paypal link at right.

 == Installation ==